 Highlights: Responsive, Outgoing, Clever

 Only 8-10 pounds and 10-12.5 inches tall, Miniature Pinschers are brave little dogs.
-Probably because they are unaware of their size relative to the rest of the world.
+They really don’t back down to many people.
+Probably because the Mini” Pinschers are unaware of their size relative to the rest of the world.

 35. Miniature Schnauzer